 - g) The Town will address climate change adaptation by: - i.
-Promoting the preparation of Sustainable Neighbourhood Action Plans that identify actions and targets for making all existing communities more sustainable; - ii.
+Promoting the preparation of Sustainable Neighbourhood Action Plans for all existing communities; - ii.
 Establishing climate change adaptation policies which would apply to all capital works projects, including those within existing neighbourhoods; - iii.
 Including comprehensive strategies to reduce greenhouse gas emissions and improve resiliency; and, - iv.
 Establishing greenhouse gas inventories and reduction targets and include actions for meeting those targets. - h) Sustainable/resilient development will lead to safer, more active, healthier, financially prosperous and resource conscious communities.
 The Town will promote a broad range of practices associated with sustainable/resilient development that are directly intended to promote the Town's response to climate change.